jdalrymple/node-hg-plus/README.md

 npm install -S hg-plus
 ```

-To use the gitify function, you must also have python2.7.x installed as well as the shipped gitifyhg python addon.
+To use the gitify function, you must also have python2.7.x, git as well as the shipped gitifyhg python addon installed.

 To install the addon simply run:

 ```bash